-In addition to the key audit partner rotation requirements applicable to PIE audit clients and Swiss statutory audit clients, EY has established a long association safeguards framework.
-This is consistent with the requirements of the IESBA Code and Article 17 of the EU Audit Regulation No. 537/2014 and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.
+In addition to the key audit partner rotation requirements applicable to PIE audit clients, EY has established a long association safeguards framework.
+This is consistent with the requirements of the IESBA Code and Article 17 of the Regulation No. 537/2014, and includes consideration of the threats to independence created by the involvement of professionals over a long period of time and a safeguards framework to address such threats.

-We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client as well as gradual rotation, where required.
+We employ tools to effectively monitor compliance with internal rotation, and requirements for audit partners and other professionals who have had a long association with the audit client as well as gradual rotation.
 There is also a process for rotation planning and decision-making that involves consultation with, and approvals by, our Professional Practice and Independence professionals.